 Peter Doggett, Janice Boyd and I approached from top of Haven Ave (2280'), up Deer Canyon to the Cucamonga Truck Trail (4900'), which is severely eroded in places and choked with buckthorn in the last 300' below the summit.
 From 5400' we tried the south ridge direct on remains of a trail shown on the topo.
 Impassable acres of buckthorn and manzanita effectively blocked that approach...so near.
 We back[ed] off to the the closed contour at 5560' and found the "road" at the left.
 With some energetic clipping and relatively clear sections we made it to ~5600'+, where passage was blocked...for now.
 Attaining the summit will require considerable clipping.A group of us had been discussing making our own attempt and we met at Haven Ave in Rancho Cucamonga at daybreak.
 Sean, Henry, Steve and I started up a one mile paved section of road past water towers and several locked gates.
 Collectively, we were armed with two pair of clippers, a hatchet, and a saw.
 Past the last water tower, we took the dirt road into Deer Canyon.
 It stays mainly on the left side of the canyon, dipping in and out once before fading into the canyon for good.
 Some smiley faces were painted on a rocks in the canyon.
 Deer Canyon was a mix of sand, gravel, and granite boulders with a trickle of water in the upper reaches.
 When we reached the place where Calamity Canyon fed into Deer Canyon, I checked it out as a possible shortcut.
 We decided to continue to the West Cucamonga Truck Trail.
 Once we found it, we climbed up and away from Deer Canyon across dead fall and light brush.
 The trail was in pretty good shape until we approached the Calamity Canyon crossing.
 There were large washouts and loose rockfall on both sides of the canyon.
 I was tempted to drop into the canyon to bypass the washouts, but we stayed up on the trail.
 We got our first glimpse of the summit and after crossing the first washout, took a break directly above Calamity Canyon.

 After considering the gully and the steep slope on the east ridge, we decided to continue as far as we could on the trail.
 The second washout crossing was a little sketchy, but we all made it without incident.
 The road started getting more overgrown with buckthorn and we had to break out the tools to start cutting through it.
 Ocassional dead branches were evidence of previous clipping.
 Eventually, we reached the south ridge where a short trail led up to a false summit.
 We spent about 10 minutes attempting to continue along the road but it was solid brush and we didn't know if there would be a pay off on the north side.
 We went up the south ridge trail to the false summit where we found a register with about a dozen entries dating back to 2012.
 From there, the true summit was only about 0.2 miles away and less than 300' above.
 The only thing between us and the summit was a moat of buckthorn and manzanita.
+It was a true Game of Thorns.
 We spent the next 2+ hours hacking, clipping, and sawing our way the top of Calamity Canyon Peak.
 We rotated fresh people to the front to keep our momentum going while everyone else cleaned up the path.
 The peak offered us a fair trade, blood for splinters.

 I packed up and moved the register from the false summit to the true summit.
 We built a new cairn in a small open area about 20' from the actual high point that was covered in brush.
 After the ordeal of getting there, we made the trivial effort of actually standing on the high point.
 I have high confidence we made the first ascent of this peak, certainly in the modern era.
 We got a group photo then enjoyed the amazing views of Ontario, Turtle's Beak, Peak 6786 and Cucamonga.
 It was somewhat hazy and smoggy toward the city, but Saddleback stood out above it.
 The descent back to the road went quickly now that we had blazed a trail.
 Sean found a rattlesnake while navigating the big washout during the return.
 I missed the snake by crossing too high.
 We debated trying a shortcut down Calamity Canyon.
 Henry and I decided to check it out while Sean and Steve continued down the road.
 We found a spot to drop into the canyon and it only looked like steep class 2 as far as we could see.
 However, after rounding a corner, we came to a 12' dry fall with a rotten rope anchored above it.
 The sheath on the rope was gone and exposed nylon fibers looked frayed.
 We might have been able to scramble down the fall, but another fall of unknown size loomed immediately ahead.
 We decided to head back up and not risk getting ourselves trapped between dry falls.
 Calamity Canyon would make a fun and relatively easy canyoneering trip.
 Henry and I climbed up a loose gully to get back to the road, sending several boulders crashing into the canyon.
 Eventually, we caught up with Sean and Steve and continued our descent.